alekspetrov/mcp-docs-service/docs/guides/getting-started.md

 2. Check that your markdown files have valid frontmatter
 3. Verify that the MCP Docs Manager service is running

-For more help, please refer to the [Troubleshooting Guide](troubleshooting.md) or open an issue in the repository.
+For more help, please open an issue in the repository.